draft-js-plugins/draft-js-plugins/README.md

 More documentation is coming soon…

 ## Discussion and Support
-Join the channel #plugin-editor after signing into the DraftJS [Slack organization](https://draftjs.herokuapp.com)!
+Join the channel #draft-js-plugins after signing into the DraftJS [Slack organization](https://draftjs.herokuapp.com)!

 ## Development